blackchip-org/pac8/monitor.md

 ### m [*start-address* [*end-address*]]

 Dump **memory** contents to the screen from *start-address* to *end-address* inclusive.
-If *end-address* is not sepcified, show a full memory page.
+If *end-address* is not specified, show a full memory page.
 If *start-address* is not specified, continue the dump from the last command.

 ### n